KrupalWarale/HighAccurancy-Invoice-extraction-Excel/README.md

 The `colomnHeader.json` file defines the structure of the output Excel file.
 Its contents and format should be documented.
 (Analyze `colomnHeader.json` and describe its structure and the role of each key.)

-## 🤝 Contributing

-Contributions are welcome!
-Please open an issue to discuss any changes or improvements.

-## 📄 License

-(License information to be added if available.
-Check the repository for a LICENSE file.)

 ---